-The gardens are open to view every Thursday from 10am to 5pm
+The gardens are open to view every Tuesday and Wednesday — 10am to 5pm

 Very occasionally the gardens may be closed with a private event - please check our Facebook page for details